joseph-flinn/site/frontend/posts/e2m-st-addiction.md

 I have had five direct reports for the last sixteen months and also act as the team's project manager because we are mostly an enablement team and not a value-stream aligned team [[3](https://teamtopologies.com/book)].
-But in time of pressure from outside of the team to deliver specific value ASAP, I have taken my people management and project management hats off and put on my technical engineering hat.
+But in times of pressure from outside of the team to deliver specific value ASAP, I have taken my people management and project management hats off and put on my technical engineering hat.
 It takes the load and pressure off of the team, but sacrifices dropping the people and project management duties.
-The issue is compounded by the fact that being an IC is still a relatively recent experience in addition to the organization action praising "heroes" instead of working towards building an organization system that prevents the need (Larson also talks about killing heroes and why it's important [[2](https://lethain.com/elegant-puzzle/)]).
+The issue is compounded by the fact that being an IC is still a relatively recent experience in addition to the organization's action praising "heroes" instead of working towards building an organization system that prevents the need (Larson also talks about killing heroes and why it's important [[2](https://lethain.com/elegant-puzzle/)]).

 I identified this problem early last year and have talked extensively about it with my coach.
-We have talked about quite a few different possible solutions, but the actual behavior shows that the solution that I landed on in all of ineffectiveness was "just don't put on the technical hat".
+We have talked about quite a few different possible solutions, but the actual behavior shows that the solution that I landed on in all its ineffectiveness was "just don't put on the technical hat".

 > The bounded rationality of each actor in a system--determined by the information, incentives,
 > disincentives, goals, stresses, and constraints impinging on that actor--may or may not lead to